-Reportable operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
-The chief operating decision-maker is the person or group that allocates resources to and assesses the performance of the operating segments of an entity.
-Killam has determined that its chief operating decision-maker is comprised of members of executive management.
+Reportable operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker ("CODM").
+The CODM is the person or group that allocates resources to and assesses the performance of the operating segments of an entity.
+Killam has determined that its CODM consists of members of executive management.